 Greek Exegetical Method 1

 Greek Exegetical Method 1 focuses on two major elements of the exegetical process: textual criticism and syntax.
 Textual criticism is the process by which the original wording of the Greek NT is determined.
-Syntax is an extension of Greek grammar that moves from the basics of word-level analysis (lexis, morphemes, and inflection) to the analysis above the level of an isolated word (collocation, phrases, clauses, and discourse level).
+Syntax is grammar applied to word relationships, and how those relationships change the meaning that words have in isolation.
+Subsequently, syntax moves beyond word level analysis (morphemes and morphology) and focuses on phrases and clauses.
 The course will utilize 1 John as a practice text to apply the skills learned in the course.
-(3 credit hours)
+3 credit hours.
+Prerequisite: Greek Grammar 2

 Students giving requisite attention to the course requirements and actively participating in the course discussions, translation, and vocabulary, will: